Android: How to Make Your Phone Last 5+ Years

 Some apps:

-The more unnecessary applications installed, the harder your phone has to work.
+The more unnecessary applications are installed, the harder your phone has to work.

 Before downloading a new app, ask yourself: